-BETH is a DevOps engineer working for Gerbach, an American shipping conglomerate in rural Kent, UK.
-When a new executive, CHRISSIE, arrives to carry out a savage restructuring, she gets more than she’s bargained for.
+BETH works for Gerbach an American logistics company based in South-East Kent, UK.
+When a new executive, CHRISSIE, arrives to carry out a savage restructuring, they both get more than they’ve bargained for.

 SOFTWARE RUNS THE WORLD….BUT IT DOESN’T RULE OUR LIVES